 The role of Data Protection Officer (DPO) is a security position and is a requirement per the General Data Protection Regulation (GDPR) and Brazil’s Lei Geral de Proteção de Dados (LGPD).
-It is reasonable to expect the United States will develop its own version of the GDPR within the next four years.
-Many enterprises doing internet business in Europe will need to hire a Data Protection Officer as soon as possible.
-These individuals will be responsible for monitoring data protection strategies, and for ensuring compliance with GDPR Articles 37, 38, and 39.
+It is reasonable to expect the United States will develop its own version of the GDPR within the next few years.
+Many enterprises doing internet business in Europe have had to hire a Data Protection Officer.
+These individuals are responsible for monitoring data protection strategies, and for ensuring compliance with GDPR Articles 37, 38, and 39.
 All companies collecting or processing the personal data of EU citizens are required, under Article 37, to have a DPO.

 A DPO is also responsible for training and educating management and staff on the importance of compliance requirements and conducting regular security audits.
 The Data Protection Officer also serves as the contact point between the organization and any Supervisory Authorities overseeing data related activities.